MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 In the platform configuration file, check :guilabel:`UI` > :guilabel:`Display` to install the Display module.
-When checked, the properties file :guilabel:`display` > :guilabel:`display.properties` is required during platform creation to configure the module.
+When checked, the properties file ``display/display.properties`` is required during platform creation to configure the module.
 This configuration step is used to choose the kind of implementation (see :ref:`section_display_implementation`).